tcztzy/magiccards-crawler/README.md

-# magiccards-crawler
+# magiccards-spider
-Crawler created by Scrapy for magiccards.info
+Spider created by Scrapy for magiccards.info